Sítio do Picapau Amarelo (novel series)

 Sítio do Picapau Amarelo (literally translated and roughly known as "The Yellow Woodpecker Farm" or "The Yellow Woodpecker Ranch") is a series of 23 fantasy novels written by Brazilian author Monteiro Lobato between 1920 and 1940.
-The series is considered representative of Brazilian children's literature and as the Brazilian equivalent to children's classics such as C. S. Lewis, The Chronicles of Narnia and L. Frank Baum's The Wonderful Wizard of Oz series.
+The series is considered representative of Brazilian children's literature and as the Brazilian equivalent to children's classics such as C. S. Lewis' The Chronicles of Narnia and L. Frank Baum's The Wonderful Wizard of Oz series.
 Lobato's single original adult fiction, a sci-fi novel entitled O Presidente Negro ("The Black President") set in the far future, would not achieve the same popularity of Sítio.
-The concept was introduced in Monteiro Lobato's 1920 novel A Menina do Narizinho Arrebitado, and was later republished as the first chapter of Reinações de Narizinho, which is the first novel of the actual Sítio series.
+The concept was introduced in Monteiro Lobato's 1920 novel A Menina do Narizinho Arrebitado, considered the first Brazilian children's book and, was later republished as the first chapter of Reinações de Narizinho 1931, which is the first novel of the actual Sítio series.
 The main setting is Sítio do Picapau Amarelo, where a boy, a girl and their living and thinking toys enjoy exploring adventures in fantasy, discovery and learning.
 On several occasions, they leave the ranch to explore other worlds such as Neverland, the mythological Ancient Greece, an underwater world known as the Clear Waters Kingdom, and outer space.
 Sítio is often symbolized by the character of Emília, Lobato's most famous creation alongside Jeca Tatu.

 All the Sítio volumes have been published in other countries, including Russia (as Орден Жёлтого Дятла) and Argentina (as "La Finca del Benteveo Amarillo").
 While this two have the whole series translated and adapted, the single volume Reinações de Narizinho was published in Italy, as Nasino.
 Sítio do Picapau Amarelo has never been translated to English, even though Monteiro Lobato also worked as a translator for numerous foreign novels to Portuguese, such as Tarzan of the Apes, Alice's Adventures in Wonderland and the two Pollyanna novels.

 Sítio has also been adapted into two feature films in the 1950s and 1970s and several television series, the most popular being Rede Globo's 1977-1986 and 2001-2007 productions.
 In 2012, an animated series was produced by Rede Globo and Mixer, visually based on the 2001 version.

 Globo retained the rights of Sítio do Picapau Amarelo and published the books through its publishing division Editora Globo.
 In January 2019, the rights of all Monteiro Lobato's works entered into public domain in Brazil.